Jan Czochralski: Life and career

 Czochralski was born in what was then Exin in the Prussian Province of Posen, German Empire (now Kcynia, Poland).
 Around 1900 he moved to Berlin, where he worked at a pharmacy.
-He was educated at Charlottenburg Polytechnic in Berlin, where he specialized in metal chemistry.
+He was educated at the Technische Hochschule in Charlottenburg (today Technische Universität Berlin), where he specialized in metal chemistry.
 Czochralski began working as an engineer for Allgemeine Elektrizitäts Gesellschaft (AEG) in 1907.

 He discovered the Czochralski method in 1916, when he accidentally dipped his pen into a crucible of molten tin rather than his inkwell.
 He immediately pulled his pen out to discover that a thin thread of solidified metal was hanging from the nib.
 The nib was replaced by a capillary, and Czochralski verified that the crystallized metal was a single crystal.
 Czochralski's experiments produced single crystals a millimeter in diameter and up to 150 centimeters long.
 He published a paper on his discovery in 1918 in the Zeitschrift für Physikalische Chemie, a German chemistry journal, under the title "Ein neues Verfahren zur Messung der Kristallisationsgeschwindigkeit der Metalle" [A new method for the measurement of the crystallization rate of metals], since the method was at that time used for measuring the crystallization rate of metals such as tin, zinc and lead.
 In 1948, Americans Gordon K. Teal and J.B.
 Little from Bell Labs would use the method to grow single germanium crystals, leading to its use in semiconductor production.